ansible/ansible-documentation/docs/docsite/rst/galaxy/user_guide.rst

 To find collections on Galaxy:

 #.
-Click the :guilabel:`Search` icon in the left-hand navigation.
+Click  :guilabel:`Collections > Collections` in the left-hand navigation.
 #.
-Set the filter to *collection*.
-#.
-Set other filters and press :guilabel:`enter`.
+Type in your search term.
+You can filter by keyword, tags, and namespaces.

 Galaxy presents a list of collections that match your search criteria.